A Master of Djinn: Plot

 Days later, Fatma and Hadia guard the royal palace, where the king of Egypt is preparing for a summit with other world powers.
-Al-Jahiz appears, accusing the king of corruption and stoking conflict between the world’s leaders.
+Al-Jahiz appears, accusing the king of corruption and stoking conflict between the world's leaders.
 Siti and Fatma attack him.
 Al-Jahiz takes control of Siti, revealing her to be half-djinn.
-Fatma steals Al-Jahiz’s gold mask and sees that his face ripples.
+Fatma steals Al-Jahiz's gold mask and sees that his face ripples.
 This reveals that he is using magic to disguise his face; he is not the original Al-Jahiz, but an imposter.

 During the course of their investigation, Fatma and Hadia learn of the Seal of Sulayman.
-This relic takes the form of a ring which grants the wearer the power to control djinn.
-More clues that implicate Alexander Worthington.
+This relic takes the form of a ring that grants the wearer the power to control djinn.
+More clues implicate Alexander Worthington.
 Fatma confronts Alexander and Abigail at the Worthington mansion.
 Fatma reveals the truth: the real culprit is Abigail Worthington, who has been masquerading as Al-Jahiz.
 Abigail confesses.
 She plans to use the Seal of Sulayman to control djinn, take over Egypt, and restore the failing British Empire.

 Abigail uses the Clock of Worlds to open a portal to another dimension.
-She summons the Nine Ifrit Lords, most powerful of all djinn, and controls them.
-Ahmad, the priest of Sobek, bites the ring from Abigail’s hand.
+She summons the Nine Ifrit Lords, the most powerful of all djinn, and controls them.
+Ahmad, the priest of Sobek, bites the ring from Abigail's hand.
 The freed Ifrit Lords attempt to raise an army of djinn, but the djinn of Cairo reject them.
 The Ifrit Lords and the lesser djinn go to war; Abdeen Palace is destroyed.
 Fatma uses the ring to force the Ifrit Lords back into their own dimension.
 She returns the ring to Ahmad, who leaves Cairo.
-An Ifrit erases all of Abigail’s memories before leaving the city.
+An Ifrit erases all of Abigail's memories before leaving the city.